syncfusion-content/wpf-docs/wpf/ReportDesigner/Add-Custom-Report-Item.md

     </configuration>
 {% endhighlight %}

-Run the application, output with barcode custom report item is rendered as below.
+Run the application, output with bar code custom report item is rendered as below:
 ![](Add-Custom-Report-Item-images/Custom-Report-Item-1.png)

-Shows barcode custom report item is added to built-in report item collections of report designer.
+Shows barcode custom report item that is added to built-in report item collections of the report designer.
    {:.caption}

 ![](Add-Custom-Report-Item-images/Custom-Report-Item-2.png)

-Custom property dialog of barcode custom report item.
+Custom property dialog of the barcode custom report item.
    {:.caption}